kairaedsch/Fimball/README.md

   * Copy
   * Paste
   * Delete
-* Extented editor functions:
+* Advanced editor functions
   * Multiselect
   * Drag and drop
   * Rotate

 ### ⚗ Mod support
-One can add new machine elements by adding new element definitions to `data/elements`.
+You can add new machine elements by adding new element definitions to `data/elements`.

 ## Built With
 * [Java](https://openjdk.java.net/) - Programming language